 II.
 Can your City be held liable for a premises injury?

 The basic rule known by a premises liability attorney is very straightforward: if.
 “If” the city through its officials was negligent.
 This in turn goes to whether or not they exercised reasonable care in approving plans or not; next is whether or not the decisions that were made actually caused injury or damage.
 It’s never best to assume these are easy things to prove.
 Additionally, in trying to sue a city building or other department, you need the help of a premises liability attorney, to explore if there is a legal relationship (a duty) between the city and a person who has been harmed.
-What really makes the premises liability attorney develop expertise in this area is that there’s a special doctrine applied when a city (or its agents) is acting on behalf of the general public, as opposed to a specific person.
+What really makes the premises liability attorney develop expertise in this area is that there’s a doctrine applied when a city (or its agents) is acting on behalf of the general public, as opposed to a specific person.
 This is called the “public duty” doctrine.
 The doctrine can shield the city from the results of making a proven mistake.
 Thus, and in many premises liability cases, an attorney is dealing not with a relationship between the city and the person who applied for the permit.
 Instead, it is often a person who is harmed by some event, which is triggered by an improperly issued permit.
 Put in the simplest terms, it means that if there the city has no legally enforceable duty, there will be no liability.

 III.
 With over a million (1.3m in 2018) building permits every year…

 … you can see that accidents on premises of all kinds have to constitute a large number of incidents, related to mistakes or even misrepresentations, on building permits.
-This potential sea of paperwork is why premises liability attorneys are such specialists in potential government liability.
+This potential sea of paperwork is why premises liability attorneys are such experts in potential government liability.
 Gaining an understanding of the complicated design and code requirements in particular cases is complicated enough.
 Then, being able to apply those facts to specific injuries, calls for a range of expertise that few other attorneys than premises liability attorney experts have.

 According to stats from the United States Census Bureau, there are typically around 1.25 million building permits issued across the United States every single year.
 Keep in mind, these building permits may represent risks of injuries that haven’t happened yet.
 Thus, you have a potential for any single jurisdiction to have thousands of permits that are in a sense ticking time bombs.